 What year did slavery end?

-In 1865, America's abolition movement, alongside its westward expansion, induced considerable debate over slavery that would be the catalyst in the bloody Civil War.
+In 1865, America's abolition movement, alongside its westward expansion, induced considerable debate over slavery that would catalyze the bloody Civil War.
 Theoretically, the Union victory freed the nation's four million enslaved African-Americans.
-However, the history of slavery continued to influence American politics and policies, from the Reconstruction Era to the Civil Rights Movement, which emerged a century after emancipation.
+However, the history of slavery continued to influence American politics and policies from the Reconstruction Era to the Civil Rights Movement, which emerged a century after emancipation.
 Until today, more recently, noting the tragic murder of George Floyd.
 Although Juneteenth signals an overdue acknowledgment of the impact that slavery has and continues to have on the African-American community, the freedoms of African-Americans have always been fragile, even today.

 After the government announced the abolishment of slavery in 1865, the first official Juneteenth celebrations took place a year later in Texas, on June 19.
-Historically, African-Americans commemorated Juneteenth with a mixture of prayer meetings, singing hymns, and wearing certain clothes to express their freedom.
-Over the next few years, African Americans throughout the U.S were soon celebrating the day, and it became an annual tradition.
-Celebrations have continued across the United States up until today.
-Typically, Juneteenth celebrations include prayer and religious services, speeches, educational events, family gatherings, BBQs, picnics, and festivals with an array of music, food, and dancing.
+Historically, African-Americans commemorated Juneteenth with prayer meetings, singing hymns, and expressing their freedom through fashion, art, and performance.
+Over the next few years, African Americans throughout the U.S. and internationally soon celebrated the day, and it became an annual tradition.
+Celebrations have continued across the United States right through to today.
+Typically, Juneteenth celebrations include prayer and religious services, speeches, educational events, family gatherings, B.B.Q.s, picnics, and festivals with music, food, and dancing.

-In addition to celebrating through parties, festivals, and parades, some choose to wear red, black, and green in honor of the colors of the Pan-African flag, which represents people of the African Diaspora and is held as a symbol of Black freedom.
+In addition to celebrating through parties, festivals, and parades, some wear red, black, and green in honor of the colors of the Pan-African flag, representing people of the African Diaspora and symbolizing Black freedom.
 Red foods and beverages such as red velvet cakes, strawberry pie, and strawberry soda are also a way of commemorating Juneteenth.
 The color red symbolizes the perseverance and resilience of those who were enslaved.
 The custom also acknowledges the two red drinks native to West Africa, hibiscus tea and kola nut tea, which enslaved Africans brought to the United States and the Caribbean.

 The global outrage at the devasting murder of George Floyd in 2020 in Minnesota influenced a national debate over race in the United States.
 In the wake of the killings of George Floyd, Breonna Taylor, and Ahmaud Arbery in 2020, a renewed interest in pushing for progress was ignited.
 As a result, on June 15, 2021, the U.S. Senate passed a long-awaited bill declaring the day a federal holiday and helping shed light on the significance of Juneteenth for those outside of the African-American Community.
 The Senate approved the bill almost unanimously.
 Just 14 House Republicans, many representing states that were part of the slave-holding Confederacy in the 19th century, opposed the measure.